cburgard/roofitutils/README.md

     breakdown/jobs.txt
     impacts/job.txt

+If you don't have a batch system at hand, you can also just execute these `.txt` files as bash scripts to run the jobs sequentially on your machine.

 After your jobs finish, plot a full breakdown and impact plot including parameter pulls with

+    scripts/plotpulls.py -i red "breakdown/*nominal*.json" --impacts mu "breakdown/*.json" --range -2 2 --numbers --atlas True --output breakdown.tex

+or

     scripts/plotpulls.py -i red "impacts/*nominal*.json" --impacts mu "impacts/*.json" --range -2 2 --scaleimpacts 5 --numbers --atlas True --output impacts.tex

+Once done, you can compile these files with `pdflatex` to look at your plots.

 ### Pruning